 Drawing names and numbers

-Fieldlens sets the plan number and name automatically - the plan number is based on the information in the title box on the drawing, while the plan name comes from the file name.
+Fieldlens sets the plan number and name automatically - the plan number and name is based on the information in the title box on the drawing.

 The title box will also inform us of the Discipline by using industry-standard designators.
 For example, “A-101” will have Architecture as a Discipline and “E-101” will be assigned as Electrical.